 We expect to see the events industry diversity offerings and create more digital-only events.
 Best practices from in-person events are still relevant and there will always be a place for these sorts of activations.

 We’d love to hear your experiences, successes, and challenges of hosting digital-only events.
 As always, Team TINT is here to help along the way.
-If we can be of assistance please email firstname.lastname@example.org or click here to talk with one of our specialists.
+Talk with one of our specialists.